Tomorrow (Sean Kingston album)

 Tomorrow is the second studio album by American singer Sean Kingston.
 The album was released on September 22, 2009.
 Led by the single "Fire Burning", the album peaked at number 37 on the U.S. Billboard 200 albums chart with 13,000 copies sold in the first week of release.
 The next week it fell to number 87.

-Background and composition
+Background

 The majority of the album was produced by J.R.
 Rotem, while also featuring productions from Detail, RedOne, Emanuel Kiriakou, DJ Frank E and others.
 Kingston worked with various songwriters on Tomorrow, including then-unknown American singer Bruno Mars, who co-wrote five tracks, Philip Lawrence, Diane Warren and Somali-Canadian rapper K'naan.

+Two songs produced by J.R.
+Rotem, "Whatcha Say" and "Replay," were originally intended for Tomorrow, but Sean Kingston and his team rejected them.
+The tracks went on to become worldwide hits for Jason Derulo and singer Iyaz, respectively, with Derulo saying in a 2025 interview, "I'm sure somebody got fired."

+Composition

+Tomorrow marks a detachment from the sound of Kingston's debut album, incorporating 1990s Eurodance and electropop, and instruments like Roland 808 drum machine, Auto-Tune and synthesizers, to his signature reggae and pop music style.
+"Shoulda Let Go", featuring American rock band Good Charlotte, melds together genres of punk rock and soft rock, while "Fire Burning", "Face Drop", and "My Girlfriend" showcase influences of nu-disco, Euro disco and electropop.
+The song "War" was originally supposed to feature hip-hop artist Lil Wayne, but he was not included on the official album version of the song.

 Tomorrows sound is significantly different from the sound of his debut, Sean Kingston.
 In this new LP, he explores sounds of 1990s eurodance and electropop, using instruments such as the Roland 808 drum machine, the Auto-Tune effect and synthesizers, while retaining his signature pop and reggae style.